 - Water Billing

 - Baltimore’s 311 System

 - Lead Abatement Response

 - Mayor’s Office of Children and Family Success

 - Private Policing Impact

 - Audit Key Agencies Every Year.
-Together, the following five agencies account for ⅔ of City spending and more than 50% of City payroll.
+Together, the following four agencies account for more than 50% of City spending and more than 60% of City payroll.
 They also are responsible for many of the most critical outcomes that affect our lives every day.
 Bill Henry will move these offices to annual audits because this is where the Department of Audits can have the most impact.

 - Public Works

 - Audit Focus Areas.
 As your Comptroller, Bill will direct the Department of Audits to get answers to the most pressing questions for City government.
 This means aggressively auditing plans, programs, and outcomes that matter.
 In addition to his emergency audit plan, Bill will routinely look for opportunities to audit in the following areas.

 - Implementation of Major New Legislation (for example, Complete Streets and the Equity Assessment Program)